ArtificialOwl/daita.github.com/_posts/2019-08-12-custom-search.md

 - Nextcloud FullTextSearch
 ---

-Nextcloud Enterprise customers have access to professional services where we implement features and improvements they need for their use case.
+Nextcloud Enterprise customers have access to Professional Services where we implement features and improvements they need for their use cases.
 When the implementation of the requested feature can be done in an external app, the distribution is often done using our App Store so the app is useable by everyone.
-Other times, we can implement improvements to existing apps or Nextcloud Server itself and other users benefit from the improvements in a future release.
+Other times, we can implement improvements to existing apps or Nextcloud Server itself and other users benefit from the improvements in a future general server release.

 But there are cases where the request is too specific to have a public interest.
-In this blog I describe such a case and use it to explain how to extend our fulltextsearch engine with extra metadata.
+In this blog I describe such a case and use it to explain how we extended our fulltextsearch engine with extra metadata.

 # The request

-One of our customer is using Nextcloud to store _communications_ between an `author` and a `recipient` at a specific `date and time`.
+One of our customers is using Nextcloud to store _communications_ between an `author` and a `recipient` at a specific `date and time`.
 Those metadata were stored in the filename in a format of `'{author}-{recipient}_{datetime}'`.

 The requirement was